Things to do in Huelva

-Where to stay in Huelva capital
+Where to stay in Huelva city

 If you are looking for a hotel in the city of Huelva, I recommend the hotel where I stayed: Exe Tartessos.
 It is very well located and has private parking, which is great if you are going to visit the city by car.
 The room was spacious and the breakfast was very good.
 Another great option to stay in Huelva is Senator Huelva.

 In the following map I have marked all the places mentioned in this article and the recommended hotels, with their respective links to Booking.
-I have also marked other places to see in Huelva City, such as the Parroquia Mayor de San Pedro, Calle Concepción, Parque Moret or the Parroquia de la Purísima Concepción.
+I have also marked other places to see in Huelva city, such as the Parroquia Mayor de San Pedro, Calle Concepción, Parque Moret or the Parroquia de la Purísima Concepción.

 Check my Spain travel guide to keep planning your trip to this destination.

-I hope that this article about the best things to do in Huelva capital has been very useful to you when planning your visit to this Andalusian city.
+I hope that this article about the best things to do in Huelva has been very useful to you when planning your visit to this Andalusian city.
 If you have any doubts or questions, I encourage you to leave a comment or send me an email.
 Until next time, travelers!